 As well as having opportunities to work across the different offices of the GLSS, lawyers may also be seconded to work in policy posts, particularly in areas which relate to legal policy.
 There are also opportunities to provide support for public inquiries.

 GLSS lawyers are all civil servants who are bound by the Civil Service Code.
-Recruitment is done by way of open competition and operates with diversity and inclusion at its core.

 Recruitment is done by way of fair and open competition and operates with diversity and inclusion at its core.
 The GLSS reflects the Scottish Government ambitions for diversity and inclusion and wants its lawyers to reflect the people of Scotland and the work we do.
 We particularly welcome applications from groups currently under-represented in Scottish Government and the legal profession in Scotland, including people with a disability, people from minority ethnic communities and people from socio-economically disadvantaged backgrounds.
 As part of our commitment to our Disability Confident Employer status, disabled applicants who meet the essential criteria will be invited to attend the assessment centre stage of the selection process.